-I love to teach, and I love to code.
+I love to teach, and I love to build.

-And I write code that helps them learn.
+And I build things that help them learn.

 Here's a long bio.
 Perhaps you'd prefer something shorter?
 Or you could chat with my AI assistant?